dabby04/Chatbot/Chatbot New Tasks/Task14.md

-# Personalizing Responses with AIML "that"
+# Task 14 - Personalizing Responses with AIML "that"

 Task 14 focuses on leveraging the <that> tag in AIML to make chatbot conversations more contextually aware and dynamic.
 By incorporating the <that> tag, you can enable your chatbot to consider its previous response when determining how to reply to the current user input, facilitating a more coherent and natural dialogue flow.
 Example: